-Welcome to Brahmatal trek.
-Offering breathtaking views with a serene ambience at an astounding altitude of 12,250 ft, Brahmatal trek provides a memorable experience to seasoned trekkers as well as beginners in trekking.
-Being a relatively new trek route, Brahmatal trek remains quite underrated but filled with unexplored areas that are not yet popular.
-What this means is that if you are looking for a calming trip away from people, this trip is perfect for you .
+Welcome to Brahmatal Trek.
+Offering breathtaking views with a serene ambience at an astounding altitude of 12,250 ft, Brahmatalthethe trek provides a memorable experience to seasoned trekkers as well as beginners in trekking.
+Being a relatively new trek route, the Brahmatal trek remains quite underrated but filled with unexplored areas that are not yet popular.
+What this means is that if you are looking for a calming trip away from people, this trip is perfect for you.

 This enchanting trek takes you to a staggering altitude of 12,250 feet through a trekking distance of 24 km.
 The trek commences at Lohajung, which is at a distance of 216 km from Kathgodam.
 It takes 8 hours from Kathgodham to reach Lohajung.
 The next lap of the trek traverses from Lohajung to Bekaltal and then to Brahmatal.
 Your onward journey traverses through treacherous trails at Chota Jhandidar and Bada Jhandidar and brings you to Brahmatal summit which flatters you with a front-seat view of grandiose Himalayan peaks which rise above 7,000 metres.

 In addition, this trek also treats you to a beautiful vista of the Roopkund trek trail(along the Brahmatal ridge) including views of Ali Bugyal, Bedni Bugyal, and Junargali.